Aller au contenu principal

 Before you leave

-You prepare the most likely situations.
+You prep the most likely situations.

 02